View on GitHub

 Seeing /app/main in a container tells you nothing.
 Seeing /app/my-cool-program provides information.

-Generally, a single repository should build a single binary and be buildable with simply go build.
-If the repo is laid out differently or contains multiple binaries, perhaps you’re being overly clever.
+A single repository should build a single binary with simply go build.
+If the repo contains multiple binaries, consider whether you’re being overly clever.
 Clear is better than clever.
-Simple is easier to debug in a crisis.

-golangci-lint is the standard.
-All Go code must pass golangci-lint with the project’s standardized configuration.
+All Go code must pass golangci-lint with the project’s configuration.
+Zero tolerance for linting violations—if the linter complains, the code is wrong.

-The namedreturns linter is MANDATORY.
-(In my world, anyway) This is a custom linter, not included in golangci-lint.
+We recommend use of the namedreturns linter.
+This is a custom linter, not included in golangci-lint.

 Named returns provide critical information to both engineers and compilers.